umvirt/ulfs-packages-database/README.md

     - Drivers which need rust compiler is disabled (nouveau)
 - samba - Modified to offline build
 - poppler-app - Disable qt support
-- doxygen - Disable qt support
+- doxygen - Disable qt support2
 - gimp - New release against rc1. + rustless patches
 - babl - New release to build gimp
 - gegl - New release to build gimp